CheVeraId/domainauth-spec/draft-narea-domainauth.md

 Service developers integrating DomainAuth should adhere to the following guidelines to ensure secure and consistent implementation:

 1. **User Interface Considerations:**
-  - Clearly display the full member identifier (username and domain).
+  - Clearly display the full member identifier (user name and domain).
   - Visually distinguish between user and bot signatures.
   - Indicate when signatures are expired or otherwise invalid.
   - Avoid truncating or eliding parts of member identifiers.